ElektraInitiative/libelektra/doc/help/kdb-gen.md

 It supports different templates.
 All templates require a `parentKey` parameter, because this determines the input for the code-generator, as well as an `outputName` parameter to specify the output file(s).

+If the given `parentKey` is `-`, instead of actually invoking the code generator, `kdb gen` will just print the filenames of the files that would be written with a valid `parentKey`.

 For more information see the [list of templates](#templates) below and the man-pages for each of them.